Biggest. NETA. Ever.

 The American Association of School Librarian’s list of best websites is not just for librarians!
 A list of 25 FREE websites is put together each year and honors websites, tools, and resources of exceptional value to inquiry-based teaching and learning.
 Here are my favorite picks of the websites:

-Media Sharing— Canva and Easellyth
+Media Sharing— Canva and Easelly

 Canva and Easelly both have quickly become the go-to site for users to create eye-catching, informative, and fun graphics on the web.
 They feature thousands of free templates and design objects which users can customize to create and share their visual ideas online.